ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance-edge.md

 Select the **Edge services cluster** checkbox to order a dedicated cluster for the network edge and the firewall components that are required for the Juniper® vSRX service.
 The edge services cluster is deployed in the same data center as the consolidated cluster.

 The data center of the consolidated cluster must be available for edge services cluster deployment.
-Edge services cluster deployment is not supported for **Dallas 09** and **Hong Kong 02**.
+Edge services cluster deployment is not supported for **Dallas 09**.
 {: note}

 ## Cluster name